karthikrajav85/karthikrajav/SIEM-Splunk/Anomaly Detection/README.md

 ---

+## Why This Activity is Considered Anomalous

+- Multiple login events occurring within the same second
+- Repeated login activity in a short time window
+- Behavior differs from typical human login patterns
+- Consistent logon types indicating automated or background processes

+These indicators suggest non-human or automated authentication behavior.

+---

 ## Visualization

 * Created time-based chart to clearly show login spikes
 * Helps to easily identify abnormal behavior

 ---

+## Business Impact

+- Unauthorized access to internal systems
+- Potential misuse of user accounts
+- Risk of data exposure or system compromise
+- Compliance and audit concerns if not monitored

+Such anomalies, if ignored, can lead to serious security incidents.

 ## What I Learned